Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 If you have been charged or if you are the owner of a vehicle involved in a hit and run in Virginia, it is important that you have an experienced criminal defense attorney on your side.
 A conviction on your permanent criminal record could have lifelong impacts outside of the immediate punishments, and you need a dedicated legal advocate to protect your rights at every turn.

-Attorney Jay Mykytiuk of Scrofano Law has practiced in Virginia for over a decade and has successfully handled countless hit and run charges.
-Whether you’re facing felony or misdemeanor hit and run charges, he has the expertise to craft a strong defense on your behalf and give you the best chance at winning your case so you can move on from this frightening experience.
+Attorney Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC have practiced in Virginia for over a decade and have successfully handled countless hit-and-run charges.
+Whether you’re facing felony or misdemeanor hit-and-run charges, they have the knowledge to craft a strong defense on your behalf and give you the best possible chance at winning your case so you can move on from this frightening experience.

 Virginia Hit and Run Statute

-Leaving the scene of an accident, typically described as a “hit-and-run crime” when a motor vehicle operator convicted of accident runs after the accident, is a serious crime that generally emerges out when the driver fails to stop, offer help to the person injured in the accident, report accidents involving damage, and provide identifying information about oneself.
+Leaving the scene of an accident, typically described as a “hit-and-run crime,” occurs when a motor vehicle operator convicted of an accident runs after the accident.
+It is a serious crime that generally emerges when a driver fails to stop, offer help to the person injured in the accident, report an accident involving damage, and provide identifying information about oneself.
 Despite the reason for the accident, Virginia law mandates specific actions to be taken.
 Don’t be mistaken — being a passenger does not mean you do not need to do anything.
 Virginia law enforcement officers will investigate both drivers and passengers of such damaged vehicles.

 Virginia Code § 46.2-894 states that “The person convicted of a motor vehicle accident in which a person is killed or injured or in which an attended vehicle or other attended property is damaged shall immediately stop as close to the scene of the accident as possible without obstructing traffic” and report the accident to the necessary authorities.

-The person responsible for the collision will be responsible for the compensation of the vehicle collided and any other damaged property in such an accident.
+The person responsible for the collision will be responsible for the compensation of the other vehicle and any other damaged property in such an accident.

 Hit and Run Accidents: Obligations of Drivers and Passengers